NAIBA Authors: How To Promote Yourself

 There are eight other regional bookseller associations, all offering services and links to independent bookstores.
 For more about these regional groups, Visit the American Booksellers Association website.

-Consider joining the Indiebound.org Affiliate Program or choose an independent bookseller or two as your store(s) of choice and become an affiliate of those stores.
+Consider joining the Bookshop.org Affiliate Program or choose an independent bookseller or two as your store(s) of choice and become an affiliate of those stores.
 Not only will those bookstores love it, but other indie stores will praise your commitment.

 What are some things I should avoid?